OxanaDrotieva/School_District_Analysis/README.md

     ![reading_scores_by_grade_new.png](./reading_scores_by_grade_new.png)

-    So replacing the ninth-grade scores of Thomas High School affects only "Thomas High School" "9th"-grade columns by replacing those values with "nan".
+    So replacing the ninth-grade scores of Thomas High School affects only "Thomas High School" "9th"-grade cells by replacing those values with "nan".

   - Scores by school spending